-Here as in Definition 2, we may assume, without loss of generality, that M' (which is computationally unbounded) is deterministic, and thus the expectation is only taken over the internal coin tosses of σ .
-Thus, Definition 4 refers to the expectation, taken uniformly over all choices of ω , of the number of steps taken by (the residual deterministic strategy) $\sigma{\omega}(x,z)$ during an interaction with (the deterministic strategy) $M'(x,y,\omega)$.
-Indeed, a strategy σ that satisfies Definition 4 runs in expected polynomial-time even if each of the incoming messages is selected to maximize its running-time, when this selection may depend on the internal coin tosses of σ .
+(the deterministic strategy) $M'(x, y, z, \omega)$ .
+Indeed, a strategy $\sigma$ that satisfies Definition 4 runs in expected polynomial-time even if each of the incoming messages is selected to maximize its running-time, when this selection may depend on the internal coin tosses of $\sigma$ (and its auxiliary-input z).
 This formulation is closest in spirit to the standard definition of strict PPT strategies.